gini/gini-switch-sdk-android/documentation/pages/configuration.rst

 Enable Logging
 ------------

 You can enable logging inside the SDK to get some information what is going on there.
-The logging is disabled by default and should only turned on for testing and debugging purposes.
-With logging the usual Android Logcat output is meant and there are also the same log levels, which can also be defined.
+The logging is disabled by default and should only be turned on for testing and debugging purposes.
+The log output is printed into the usual Android Logcat output and there are also the same log levels, which can also be defined.
 See ``Logging Level`` for more information about it.

 .. code-block:: java